PLENVU Prep and Colonoscopy Preparation Instructions

 • You may take your usual medications with up to 4 oz. of water at least 3 hours prior to your procedure.
 Be sure to wear comfortable clothes and shoes that will remain on your feet (preferably tennis shoes) to your procedure.
 Please do NOT wear flip flops, sandals, or backless shoes.

-• Plan to spend up to three hours at the endoscopy center the day of your procedure.
+• Plan to spend up to two hours at the endoscopy center the day of your procedure.
 The exam itself takes about 25 minutes to complete.

 Before the exam: